uio-bmi/ligo/docs_source/installation.rst

   stitchrdl -s human

 For more information on downloading data using Stitchr, see `Stitcher documentation <https://jamieheather.github.io/stitchr/installation.html>`_.
+Once the Stitchr reference data has been downloaded, LigO will automatically include full-length TCR sequences in the output.

 Use LIgO with Docker